secure-require/secure-require/README.md

 1. Run each top-level dependency in a separate container.
 2. Restrict each dependency to `require` only a subset of core modules.
 3. Zero dependencies (duh).
+4. Uses the same stuff `require` uses behind-the-scenes, so performance dip should be next to none.
+5. Supports core, third party as well as local modules.

 ### Installation